dotnet/EntityFramework.Docs/docs/modeling/shadow-properties.rst

 Conventions
 -----------

 By convention, shadow properties are only created when a relationship is discovered but no foreign key property is found in the dependent entity class.
-In this case, a shadow foreign key property will be introduced with the name ``<principal type name><principal key property name>``.
+In this case, a shadow foreign key property will be introduced.
+The shadow foreign key property will be named ``<navigation property name><principal key property name>`` (the navigation on the dependent entity, which points to the principal entity, is used for the naming).
+If the principal key property name includes the name of the navigation property, then the name will just be ``<principal key property name>``.
+If there is no navigation property on the dependent entity, then the principal type name is used in its place.

-For example, the following code listing will result in a ``BlogBlogId`` shadow property being introduced to the ``Post`` entity.
+For example, the following code listing will result in a ``BlogId`` shadow property being introduced to the ``Post`` entity.

 .. includesamplefile:: Modeling/Conventions/Samples/ShadowForeignKey.cs
         :language: c#